Latest COVID-19 updates

 Handwashing and hand sanitizing stations, restrooms, and station materials will be cleaned between groups

 As this is an outdoor recreational activity, the use of facial coverings is recommended but not required.
 PPE will be available for anyone who wishes to use them.
 Those who feel they may be at higher risk are encouraged to wear a mask.
-Mask wearing is NOT recommended in high heat environments.
+Mask wearing is NOT recommended in high heat environments or by individuals who, because of their disability, cannot wear a mask (see above).

 We will follow CDC protocol in the event an individual or staff develops symptoms or tests positive